Communiqué Author Guidelines

 The editors will suggest revisions with the intention of enhancing the quality and clarity of the article.
 Try not to personalize these comments, but rather make the revisions that you feel are appropriate.
 If you disagree with the suggestions, contact your editor to discuss your concerns.
 Although Communiqué is not a peer-reviewed journal, research-based and best practice articles are usually sent for blind, independent review.

 It is assumed that any manuscript submitted is not being considered concurrently by another publication, including School Psychology Review.
 If the article has been submitted to or published previously in another newsletter, such as a state association newsletter, the author should so indicate in order to obtain permission to reprint and to give proper credit to the original source, should it be accepted by Communiqué.
 The editor reserves the right to edit the manuscript as necessary for publication, including editing for space or layout limitations.
 Article titles will likely be shortened or rewritten to fit available headline space.

 Because of a limited amount of discretionary space available each month, articles are frequently accepted well in advance of their publication date.

 Types of Articles

 Columns.
-Ongoing columns, such as IDEA in Practice and Just a Click Away, are generally the one feature for which unsolicited manuscripts are not accepted.
+Ongoing columns, such as Just a Click Away, generally do not accept unsolicited manuscripts.